-How well a process or a measure addresses its intended purpose.
-Determining effectiveness requires
+How well a PROCESS or a measure addresses its intended purpose.
+Determining EFFECTIVENESS requires

-- evaluating how well the process is aligned with the organization's needs and how well it is deployed, or - (2) evaluating the outcome of the measure as an indicator of process or product performance.
+- (1) evaluating how well the PROCESS is ALIGNED with the organization's needs and how well it is DEPLOYed, or - (2) evaluating the outcome of the measure as an indicator of PROCESS or service PERFORMANCE.